micaelamccall/biof509-final-project/README.md

-# biof509-final-project
+# Final project for BIOF 509 Machine Learning in Python
-FAES BIOF 509 Machine Learning in Python
+### Can personality traits and demographics predict drug use?
+Using supervised learning to classify drug consuption behavior.